lottie/lottie-spec/docs/specs/shapes.md

 * **shapes** are rendered in reverse order (bottom->top)
 * **groups** offer a scoping mechanism for transforms, styles, modifiers, and shapes
-* **transforms** change the coordinate system for all elements within their group, and transitively for all other group-nested elements
+* **transforms** adjust the coordinate system for all elements within their group, and transitively for all other group-nested elements
 * **styles** and **modifiers** apply to all preceding shapes within the current scope, including group-nested shapes